 This work sometimes sounds Late Romantic but its intensity is definitely Modern.
 I love the cello, it just has so much to say.
 I’m going to keep listening to his other quartets as a project, when I can find the time.
 Throw another CD on the pile!

-Now on to availability; it’s complicated.
-There were four CDs containing all of Lajtha’s quartets, performed by the Auer Quartet.
+Now on to availability – it’s complicated.
+There were four CDs containing all of the composer’s quartets, on the Hungatron label, performed by the Auer Quartet.
 However, only Volume Two is still obtainable on Amazon.
-This contains SQ Nos.
+This contains String Quartets Nos.
 5, 7 and 9.
-Volumes 3 & 4 are on Spotify and there are many Lajtha quartets on youtube.
-Unfortunately No. 7 is not available separately but you can listen to the whole CD on that link.
-Take the ‘5’ out of the search box and you can hear many other Lajtha quartet movements!
+All four CDs are available as MP3 downloads from Presto Classical.

 Listenability: Hmm … Sort of Late Romantic updated for the mid-1900’s.
 How does that sound?